Battle of Ayta ash-Sha'b: Casualties

 According to a spokesman for the U.N.
 High Commissioner for Refugees, only 100 of the 1300 houses in the town remained after the war.
 In spite of the widespread destruction in Ayta ash-Sha'b, there were surprisingly few civilian casualties.
 According to Lebanese sources only eight civilian residents were killed in the war.
 The main reason for this seems to have been that the great majority of the civilian population had been evacuated from the town early in the conflict.
 According to a Human Rights Watch report two of the civilian fatalities were actually killed outside the town.
-On 19 July Zaynab Salah Jawad, aged 7, and her brother Kawthar, 4, were killed when a 155 mm artillery shell struck the private home in the nearby Christian village of Rumaysh, where the family had sought refuge after being evacuated from Ayta ash-Sha'b.
-One man was killed 20 July by an missile fired by a helicopter.
+On 19 July Zaynab Salah Jawad, aged 7, and her sister Kawthar, 4, were killed when a 155 mm artillery shell struck the private home in the nearby Christian village of Rumaysh, where the family had sought refuge after being evacuated from Ayta ash-Sha'b.
+One man was killed 20 July by a missile fired by a helicopter.
 An elderly couple and their son in his forties were killed the day after when their home was destroyed by an air strike.

-The IDF announced that 28 Israeli soldiers, five of them officers, were killed in 33 days of fighting in and around the town.
-Five of them died in the illfated rescue attempt at the border on 12 July, thirteen fell inside the town of Ayta and ten were killed in the nearby village of Dibil).
+28 Israeli soldiers, five of them officers, were killed in 33 days of fighting in and around Áyta ash-Sha'b.
+Five of them died in the ill-fated rescue attempt at the border on 12 July and another ten were killed in the nearby village of Dibil.